MontyHarper/TARDIS-Calendar/README.md

 # Planned Improvements
 Following is the to-do list for planned improvements and new features for this app as of 1/6/23
-- Known Issues
-    - App crashes when permission to access Calendar is switched from on to off.
-"Terminated due to signal 9"

 - User Settings
 	- Allow user to provide their own user image.